| Title: | Modeling, Standardization and Testing for Provider Profiling |

 the linear predictor of each individual. |

-predicted probability of each individual |
+the predicted probability of each observation having a response of 1. |

 observation |